 With four high-speed spinning brushes, these robots attack and scrub off all dirt and grime.
 These brushes are strategically positioned (two at the front and two behind) to get to every corner of the pool.
 Thanks to this scrubbing brush system, any debris, algae and dirt in the robot’s path will often be cleared without an issue.

 Dolphin Sigma vs Premier — the key differences

-These Dolphin pool robots are basically the same with many similar features.
+These Dolphin pool robots are basically the same with many similar features and benefits.
 They’re both designed to thoroughly clean large in-ground pools and both come with the 60-ft anti-tangle swivel cable and the SmartNav technology.